beegee-tokyo/WisBlock-IAQ-PM-CO2-VOC-EPD/README.md

 The final device in this tutorial is measuring CO2, Particle Matter, VOC, temperature, humidity and barometric pressure.
 It can be comined with the RAK14000 to display the different values.
 But more important, it sends the measured values over LoRaWAN for further processing and taking actions.

 ### _REMARK 1_
-This firmware is using the [WisBlock API](https://github.com/beegee-tokyo/WisBlock-API) ⤴️ which helps to create low power consumption application and taking the load to handle communications from your shoulder.
+This firmware is using the [WisBlock API V2](https://github.com/beegee-tokyo/WisBlock-API-V2) ⤴️ which helps to create low power consumption application and taking the load to handle communications from your shoulder.

 ### _REMARK 2_
 For the displays, the RAK14000 EPD module with the 2.13" display can be used.
 But for better visualization this code supports as well a 3.52" and a 4.2" display.
 The 4.2" display might be added as a variant to the WisBlock RAK14000 in the future.